pragmatic-data/pragmatic-data-platform/README.md

 Welcome to the Pragmatic Data Platform (PDP) package. 🚀

-This repository contains a set of macros to help you build a Pragmatic Data Platform following the principles described in my books:
+This repository contains a set of macros to help you build a Pragmatic Data Platform following the principles described in the books:
 1. "**Data Engineering with dbt**" published in 2023 and
 2. "**Building A Pragmatic Data Platform with dbt and Snowflake**" to be published towards the end of 2025.
   This book is co-authored with Jakob Brandel.